Joseph Summers: Propeller failures

-During mid-1940, Jeffrey Quill informed Summers about a problem with propeller fatigue on early versions of the Mk1 Hurricane and Spitfire.
+During mid-1940, Jeffrey Quill informed Summers about a problem with propeller fatigue on early versions of the MkI Hurricane and Spitfire.
 The problem could lead to the propeller detaching itself during flight—something Quill had experienced himself.

 Early in the Battle of Britain during an attack over south east England, pilot James Harry "Ginger" Lacey of 501 Squadron from RAF Middle Wallop, complained he had a problem with his Hurricane's engine, and felt it was too dangerous to accelerate any faster than he was.

 After Lacey landed the Hurricane, Summers took it up on a five-minute test flight.
 At 1500 ft Summers noticed a problem with the engine when accelerating to a certain speed.
 Whilst at full throttle, the propeller sheared off the aircraft.
 The prop ripped off the cowling and as Summers had no parachute with him it was necessary to glide the plane back to the air field.